SnowdenWintermute/customWeatherApp/readme.md

 say I was pretty much done.
 From there, I spent some time cleaning up the CSS and JavaScript, adding comments and removing or rearranging things.

+Later that night I showed the finished product to my friend, who had some suggestions.
+The next day I had some spare time so I went about trying to implement one of his ideas, which was making six days display if the data was spread across six days, which it usually was.
+While trying to implement this I realized I was calling functions over and over unnecessarily.
+I was able to reduce this by storing the results of the functions in variables, then using the variables.

 TRADEOFFS:
 - Animations vs efficiency
   - I am a big fan of speed.
 I usually turn off animations in